 When searching for a house in Italy it is strongly recommended that you use an estate agent fully licensed by the Chamber of Commerce.

-Please remember that estate agents in Italy represent both the buyer and the seller and aim to negotiate to reach a settlement favourable to both parties.
+Please remember that estate agents in Italy represent both the buyer and the seller and aim to negotiate to reach a settlement favorable to both parties.

 There are two words in particular that you must be familiar with they are "Compromesso" and "Rogito" These are the two contractual stages to owning a home in Italy.
-The Compromesso is the preliminary contract where by you secure your purchase with a deposit called a "caparra" .
-The Rogito is the final contract i.e: the sale of the house is finalised.
+The Compromesso is the preliminary contract whereby you secure your purchase with a deposit called a "caparra" .
+The Rogito is the final contract i.e: the sale of the house is finalized.

 Property Checks and Searches

 Before any sale can be completed there are a number of searches and checks to be carried out on the property.
 Those responsible for these checks are the Geometra (Local surveyor) and the Notaio (Public Notary).
 If these searches reveal any problems regarding the sale of the property then the sale cannot be completed.
 Usually, these checks and searches take two to three weeks to carry out.

 The property was not built without planning permission

 Any work or extensions done, have received approval and have had the relevant taxes paid